-On January 1, 1786, The Halsewell, a merchant ship just returning from a voyage to Madras, India, took on a full compliment of accomplished seamen, a company of soldiers, and passengers— including the family of the Captain and other crew members.
+On January 1, 1786, the Halsewell (East Indiaman), a merchant ship just returning from a voyage to Madras, India, took on a full compliment of accomplished seamen, a company of soldiers, and passengers— including the family of the Captain and other crew members.
 This was to be the last leg of the ship’s third voyage and also the end of Commander Richard Pierce’s career, as he was set to retire.

 All but 74 of the more than 240 crew and passengers died, including the Captain’s two daughters and two other women relatives, and the wives and daughters of friends and fellow officers.

-A full account of the loss of the Halsewell is told in Remarkable Shipwrecks, published in 1813 (details below).
+A full account of the loss of the Halsewell and many lives by drowning is told in Remarkable Shipwrecks, published in 1813 (details below).

 Remarkable Shipwrecks; Or, A Collection of Interesting Accounts of Naval Disasters

 The full account of the wreck of the Halsewell and other shipwrecks

 “Monody on the Death of Captain Pierce”

 Charles Dickens’ short story based on the loss of the Halsewell